Bouncy Bullets: Reception

 Bouncy Bullets on PlayStation 4 received "mixed or average reviews" from critics, receiving a 61/100 score on review aggregator Metacritic.

 In a review for Cubed3, Josh Di Falco praised how the game's levels are quick to start and also believed that Bouncy Bullets was designed to "be a time sink" and that it was designed to provide the player with a "few hours of fun for a low price."

-Gaming Age's Matthew Pollesel stated that the game is almost unplayable on the PlayStation Vita due to the controls being "lousy," but also stated that the game still ran smoothly on the platform.
+Gaming Ages Matthew Pollesel stated that the game is almost unplayable on the PlayStation Vita due to the controls being "lousy," but also stated that the game still ran smoothly on the platform.
 Pollesel criticized how the game required the player to make precise jumps, which was made more difficult due to the "floaty" movement.
-Pollesel ended his review by stating that the game "ends up being more frustrating than anything else."

-Pure Nintendo's Trevor Gould stated that he, as a speedrunner, "[didn't] think it [was] satisfying trying to master [the] levels," and also criticized the game's controls and how levels blend in with each other.

-GameSpew's Chris Mc called the level design "seriously frustrating" but praised how the game is easy speedrunable.
+Pollesel ended his review by stating that the game "ends up being more frustrating than anything else."GameSpew's Chris Mc called the level design "seriously frustrating" but praised how the game is easy speedrunable.

 Legacy

 On June 20, 2020, Petite Games announced on Twitter that a sequel to Bouncy Bullets was in development and would be released for the PlayStation 4, Nintendo Switch, Xbox One, and possibly the PlayStation Vita.

-Bouncy Bullets was two of the games YouTuber PS4Trophies completed during his world record of most Platinum Trophies received on a PlayStation 4 in 20 hours.
+The sequel, Bouncy Bullets 2, was released in 2021.
+Reviewers noted the sequel's improved movement controls compared to its predecessor.Bouncy Bullets was two of the games YouTuber PS4Trophies completed during his world record of most Platinum Trophies received on a PlayStation 4 in 20 hours.